Nonprofit Fundraising Conference – Request for Proposals

 Anyone!
 MCN is seeking dynamic presenters like YOU, who are inquisitive and bring nuanced, clear, and equitable approaches to fundraising and development within the nonprofit sector.

-Session proposals take 20 to 30 minutes to complete through the online form and are due by Thursday, March 27 by 11:59 p.m.
-CST.
+Session proposals take 20 to 30 minutes to complete through the online form and are due by Wednesday, February 4, 2026 at 11:59 p.m. central.

 What types of sessions will be selected?